nol166/JS-Closures/Activities/06-Stu_Closure-Fetch/README.md

 Work toward resolving the following issue:

-* As a user, I should be able to search and see results for more than one kind of image.
+* As a user, I should be able to search for a term and see images related to my search term.

 ## Expected Behavior